 Part 2 (10 questions - 1 mark for each correct answer.)

-A monologue lasting approximately 3-4 minutes.
+A monologue lasting approximately 3 to 4 minutes.
 Candidates have to complete the sentences on the question paper with information they hear on the recording.

 Part 3 (5 questions - 1 mark for each correct answer)